valphi/SFTP-Uploader/README_UBUNTU.md

 ## Troubleshooting

 - **Java Runtime Not Found**
-  Ensure the jre folder is present and correctly populated.
+  Ensure the jre folder is present.

 - **Task Scheduler Errors**
   Confirm you have the required permissions.
 Check the History tab for details.